-The MMC makes good on it an old debt with former Emmy pool winner, Pierce B, getting a podcast spotlight.
-Jon and Shane talk with him about the movies that have influenced his life, and get a peak into the vagaries of Glenn Youth Recreational Basketball League.
+The MMC makes good on it an old debt with former Emmy pool winner Pierce B: getting a podcast spotlight.
+Jon and Shane talk with him about the movies that have influenced his life, and get a peek into the vagaries of Glenn Youth Recreational Basketball League.
 We also apologize to Tarsem Singh for confusing him with Alex Proyas.

 Jon, Phil, and JR talk about a whole bunch of movies they're looking forward to in the next few months, but what we really want is another James Cameron submarine IMAX documentary.
 Also, Shane pops in to teach us what pansexuals are.

 Selina goes to Mike-led therapy in Veep and Jared continues to dominate Silicon Valley.
 Jon, Shane, and Bryan discuss this week's ups and downs, while Shane also breaks out his Russian accent and the MMC Grammar Police charge not once, but twice, onto the scene.